jeanineharb/Technical-Interviews-Preparation/Data Structures/Graphs.md

 **Pros**: Saves space, simple to implement.

 **Cons**: If we want to find whether the graph contains a particular edge, we have to search through the edge list.

+## Graph Traversal

+- Depth First Search: DFS involves searching a node and all its children before proceeding to its siblings.

+- Breadth First Search: BFS involves searching a node and its siblings before going on to any children.

 ```java
 public class Graph {